-BVP Assessment Type Explanation LDC Information (minimum) Transmission Analysis ATC Documentation NCW No ATC Capital Work and no transmission analysis Completed LIRF/DERRF No planning analysis - internal ATC routing only NCW letter stating assessment completed MCW Minimal ATC Capital Work and no transmission analysis Completed LIRF/DERRF No planning analysis - internal ATC routing only MCW letter stating assessment completed Alternative Assessment May include a transmission alternative interconnecting load to the transmission line currently serving the local load or assessment of multiple substation configurations Completed LIRF/DERRF and LDC distribution assessment (as listed in guidelines in Appendix B) Potential for planning analysis of alternatives including a difference analysis (compared to the base case model) including Category B and C contingencies and possibly different transmission system network and load configurations - amount determined by engineering judgment and team meetings Letter stating assessment completed or BVP Scoping Report - describing the pertinent assumptions and assessment that was performed System Study ATC Executive approval needed or ATC Needs and Alternatives challenge is needed (ATC project ost of 80% of the CA threshold) or nultiple transmission alternatives.
-If pplicable -ATC to file a Certificate of Authority (CA) or Certificate of Public Convenience and Necessity (CPCN) with the PSCWCompleted LIRF/DERRF and LDC distribution assessment (as listed in guidelines in Appendix B) with at least one viable distribution alternatives in Appendix B) Modeling analysis for at least two alternatives including a difference analysis (compared to the base case model) including Category B and C contingencies with different transmission system network and load configurations.
+BVP Assessment Type Explanation LDC Information (minimum) Transmission Analysis ATC Documentation NCW No ATC Capital Work and no transmission analysis Completed LIRF/DERRF No planning analysis - internal ATC routing only NCW letter stating assessment completed MCW Minimal ATC Capital Work and no transmission analysis Completed LIRF/DERRF No planning analysis - internal ATC routing only MCW letter stating assessment completed Alternative Assessment May include a transmission alternative interconnecting load to the transmission line currently serving the local load or assessment of multiple substation configurations Completed LIRF/DERRF and LDC distribution assessment (as listed in guidelines in Appendix B) Potential for planning analysis of alternatives including a difference analysis (compared to the base case model) including a selective list of NERC TPL contingencies and possibly different transmission system network and load configurations - amount determined by engineering judgment and team meetings Letter stating assessment completed or BVP Scoping Report - describing the pertinent assumptions and assessment that was performed System Study ATC Executive approval needed or ATC Needs and Alternatives stage gate is needed (ATC project cost of 80% of the CA threshold) or multiple transmission alternatives.
+If applicable -ATC to file a Certificate of Authority (CA) or Certificate of Public Convenience and Necessity (CPCN) with the PSCW (CPCN) with the PSCW Completed LIRF/DERRF and LDC distribution assessment (as listed in guidelines in Appendix B) with at least one viable distribution alternative (see Project Alternatives in Appendix B) Modeling analysis for at least two alternatives including a difference analysis (compared to the base case model) including the complete list of NERC TPL contingencies with different transmission system network and load configurations.
 Modeling will encompass at least a 10-year planning horizon BVP Scoping Report and if applicable - support for CPCN or CA filing documentation

-BVP assessment type and high-level schedule will be developed after Scoping Meeting with Customer as seen in Appendix B
+\BVP assessment type and high-level schedule will be developed after Scoping Meeting with Customer as seen in Appendix B

-These are typical explanations of BVP types however any given project may change during BVP if the scope of work changes
+\\These are typical explanations of BVP types however any given project may change during BVP if the scope of work changes